yangyanzhan/note.sh/README.md

 In this scenario, after installing note.sh, you should run any action offered by note.sh so that note.sh could setup a working directory for you.

-n ls

-And then, you should enter your notes directory, usually this directory is ~/.note.
+And then, you should enter your working directory, usually this directory is ~/.note.
 In this directory, you should setup a git repo and push this repo to github.

 Finally, set your github repo as the environment variable NOTE_REMOTE_REPO.